Skip to Content

 If you have diabetes, heart disease, or kidney problems, or if you had a stroke, your doctor may want your blood pressure to be lower.

-It is normal for your blood pressure to be different depending on the time of day:
+It is normal for your blood pressure to vary due to the time of day:

-Many people become nervous at the doctor's office and have higher readings than they normally would at home.
+Many people get nervous at the doctor's office and have higher readings than they have at home.
 This is called white coat hypertension.
+Home blood pressure readings can help detect this problem.

-Reviewed By: David C. Dugdale, III, MD, professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.
+Editorial update: 05/14/14